Cascable/swift-on-windows-poc/README.md

 - Our API doesn't expose any dictionary types, so support for those wasn't implemented.

-- `libclang` seems to have trouble handling container types declared by Swift (such as `swift::Array`, `swift::Optional`, etc), so SwiftToCLR falls back to string parsing for these types.
+- `LibClang` seems to have trouble handling container types declared by Swift (such as `swift::Array`, `swift::Optional`, etc), so SwiftToCLR falls back to string parsing for these types.
 I've noted this as a red flag in the code - hopefully it's user error on my part.

 ### Performance Concerns